aptof/ExtendedTextBox/README.md

 Kindly note that Number of NumberBox is string and Value of CurrecyBox is Decimal

 ## Information
-Works great with mahapps metro
+Works great with mahapps metro theme

+## Release Note
+Version 1.0.5
+Added Global Currency Support

 ## Issue
 Mahapps TextBoxHelper not supported yet.
-CurrecyBox shows only Indian Currecy Symbols.
-Global support comming soon...